-Maitlan nodded, glanced down at the bloody Lieutenant Fortsun, then sat meekly.
+Maitlan nodded, gazed down at the bloody Lieutenant Fortuch, and sat.

 Blackhawk tossed him a chunk.

-When Blackhawk left the mess, he’d made quite a few friends, including two of his assailants and many onlookers.
-He was pleased with the way things had turned out, especially as it made it less likely he’d be charged with brawling.
+By the time he left the mess, he’d made quite a few friends, including the two assailants and many onlookers.
+Pleased with the way things had turned out, he let out a sigh.
+He hoped not to suffer a charge of brawling.

-Drawing out the silver chain, he took the buttons from his breast pocket, slid the chain through each, then fastened it behind his neck.
+He looked forward to his cot.
+After closing the door of his shanty, he drew out the silver chain.
+Fishing the buttons from his pocket, he slid them on the chain and fastened it behind his neck.

 The way is clear when it is needed.